rajatgermany/hy_alex_springer_task/README.md

  - transformer.py
    - It has two processing .
-      - Formatted Founded year
+      - Formatted Founded year column
-      - Reorde the columns
+      - Reorded the columns
  - analysis.py
     - it has function to generate the statistics of number of startups founded  each year

+## Task2
+  - It includes the solution to the Task2

+## Task3
+  - It includes the solution to Task3